 We have a therapist who is available on an urgent basis for consultation.
 There are several ways to access this individual.
 Call the direct line for the Urgent Mental Health Consultation at 612-625-8475.
 If the counselor is available, the phone will be answered directly.
 If the counselor is busy or seeing another student, please leave a message.
 The line is confidential.
 Include your phone number and best time to reach you.
 On occasion, calls cannot be responded to immediately but every effort will be made to respond by the end of the day or within 24 hours.
+The urgent counseling phone line is available 8:00 a.m. to 4:30 p.m.
+Monday through Friday, except when the University is closed.
 Upon speaking with a counselor, it will be determined if the phone consultation is sufficient or if an appointment should be scheduled.
 Referral to service in the community may also occur.

 If you are experiencing a life-threatening emergency, please call 911.

 If you are experiencing a life-threatening emergency, call 911.
 For after hours phone counseling, you may call the Crisis Connection at 612-379-6363.
 When Boynton is closed, you can call or be seen at a community crisis facility, such as:

 Hennepin County Acute Psychiatric Services and University of Minnesota Medical Center, Fairview Riverside Campus charge fees for their services.
 Clients who use these services in person may incur charges.

 If you'd like, you may view the next available appointment at the Mental Clinic online.

 Intake Assessment Form (PDF)